Chris de Bruyne is the most experienced gastric band surgeon in Europe, having completed over 5000 gastric band operations.

 Chris de Bruyne has the lowest complication rate in Europe, this is a published result that all UK surgeons know.
 Gastric band surgery costs €4250 (£3500 GBP depending on the exchange rate).

-This includes an overnight stay in the hospital and all necessary fees, as well as 3 nights in a 4 star hotel.
+This includes an overnight stay in the hospital and all necessary fees, as well as 3 nights in a 4 star hotel and taxis.

 Our surgeon is in the UK every Thursday for consultation, fills, general aftercare and specialist dietary advice.